Immensitas-Archived/vizury-android-sdk/README.md

 implementation 'com.vizury.mobile:VizurySDK:6.1.0'
 ```

 `Note : You may see the error 'All com.android.support libraries must use the exact same version specification' in the build.gradle of your app module.
-To resolve this explicitly declare the version of the support libraties to use as shown below`
+To resolve this, explicitly declare the version of the support libraties to use as shown below.`

-Open the build.gradle file of your app and find the dependencies block.
-Add the following line:
+`Open the build.gradle file of your app and find the dependencies block.
+Add the following line:`
 ```
 implementation 'com.android.support:animated-vector-drawable:28.0.0'
 implementation 'com.android.support:customtabs:28.0.0'